-Hitachi invests approximately 4% of revenues into R&D on with customers from the research stage to develop the techthe four focus business domains that drive the Social nology for products and services that address societal Innovation Business, as well as open innovation and other issues, thus boosting the efficiency of our R&D. Moreover, projects.
-I would emphasize the fact that our investment in we are looking to make R&D even more efficient by shortenopen innovation in fiscal 2018 was over 60% higher than in ing development time by leveraging AI and other digital techfiscal 2015.
-The establishment of the CSI enables us to work nologies for our research work itself.
+Hitachi invests approximately 4% of revenues into R&D on the four focus business domains that drive the Social Innovation Business, as well as open innovation and other projects.
+I would emphasize the fact that our investment in open innovation in fiscal 2018 was over 60% higher than in fiscal 2015.
+The establishment of the CSI enables us to work steps are being taken to help upgrade and expand digital solutions that employ Lumada.